What is HIV?

 HIV (human immunodeficiency virus) is the virus that causes AIDS (Acquired Immuno-Deficiency Syndrome).
 By killing or damaging cells of your body’s immune system, HIV progressively destroys your body’s ability to fight infections and certain cancers.
 People diagnosed with AIDS may get life-threatening diseases called opportunistic infections, which are caused by microbes such as viruses, bacteria, or fungi.
 These infections do not usually make healthy people sick.
 Those with HIV/AIDS are also at an increased risk of developing certain cancers, neurological disorders, and a variety of other conditions.

-Signs and Symptoms:
+Signs and Symptoms of HIV

 HIV initially causes an acute illness with nonspecific or flu-like symptoms such as fatigue, headache, fever, and enlarged lymph nodes.
 Some people will not experience any noticeable symptoms.
 During this time period, the virus is present in large numbers and is carried throughout the body.
 HIV infects immune cells called CD4 T-cells (also called helper T cells) and slowly begins to decrease their numbers.
 The virus sets up house in places such as the brain and lymph nodes, where it will linger even during future drug treatment.

 The patient’s immune system responds to the acute HIV infection by producing antibodies against the virus.
 In most people, the initial symptoms go away after a short time period.
-The patient may be apparently healthy for a decade or more but behind the scenes HIV is still replicating and destroying CD4 T-cells.
+The patient may be apparently healthy for a decade or more, but behind the scenes HIV is still replicating and destroying CD4 T-cells.
 Eventually, the affected person’s immune system is compromised to the extent that they begin having symptoms such as persistently enlarged lymph nodes, weight loss, sweating, recurrent yeast infections, fever, herpes infections, rashes, and memory loss or difficulty concentrating.

 In children who are infected with HIV at or before birth, symptoms may emerge within a couple of years.
 They may have delayed development and be frequently ill.

-- Through contact with infected blood.
+HIV can also spread through contact with infected blood.
 Before blood was screened for evidence of HIV infection and before heat-treating techniques were introduced to destroy HIV in blood products, such as factor 8 and albumin, HIV was transmitted through transfusions of contaminated blood or blood components.
 Today, because of blood screening and heat treatment of blood derivatives, the risk of getting HIV from such transfusions is extremely small.

-- During pregnancy or birth.
+Infants can contract HIV from their pregnant mothers.
 Approximately one-quarter to one-third of all untreated pregnant women infected with HIV will pass the infection to their babies.
 HIV also can be spread to babies through the breast milk of mothers infected with the virus.
 If the mother takes the drug AZT during pregnancy, she can significantly reduce the chances that her baby will be infected with HIV.
 If doctors treat mothers with AZT and deliver their babies by cesarean section, the chances of the baby being infected can be reduced to a rate of one percent.